The Vice-President roles are voluntary positions.

 Margaret Cund was Head of DFID’s 2005 Unit preparing for the UK’s presidency of the G8 Summit and European Union in that year, with action on Africa and climate change as the key objectives.
 Previously, she was Head of Department responsible for the International Financial Institutions (the World Bank and Regional Development Banks, and working closely with HM Treasury on the IMF).
 Margaret was elected to the Board of Trustees of Unicef UK in 2013.

 Steven Day has over 25 years’ experience in journalism, communications and brand marketing, and is co-founding partner of Pure Planet, a renewable energy supplier.
 Prior to this Steven was Chief of Brand & Communications at EE, where he created and launched the company’s digital brand in 2012 following the merger of Orange and T-Mobile.
 It was during this time that Steven became a supporter of Unicef, helping to raise millions of pounds through text message appeals during global emergencies.
 Steven was elected to the Board of Trustees of Unicef UK in 2014.

 Cosette Reczek (Chair, Audit Committee) has held a variety of leadership roles at the executive level in the UK’s largest banks.
 The focus of her most recent work includes governance, delegation of authority, organisation design, and transformation.
-She recently founded her own consulting firm to advise and support other pursuing such efforts.
+She recently founded her own consulting firm to advise and support others pursuing such efforts.
 Cosette is the Chair of the Audit Committee for Unicef UK and was co-opted to the Board of Trustees in September 2016.

 Surinder Sharma took up his post as the first National Director for Equality & Human Rights at the Department of Health in October 2004.
 He has worked in the Diversity field for over 30 years, gaining a reputation for success and excellence along the way and has been a Councillor at Leicester City Council, where he Chaired Housing Committee, was appointed a Justice of the Peace in 1983 and now Chairs the Leicester Race Equality Council.
 Surinder was elected to the Board of Trustees of Unicef UK in 2013.